montystoryteller/site/content/english/pages/storynotes.md

 Currently, from me, if you send me an email.
 The plan is to have a few copies of relevant storynotes to hand whenever I do a show.

-As my storynotes are printed on-demand (I can't afford a long run either financially, or in terms of storgae space!), if you want to guarantee picking up a particular copy at a show, you probably need to email me 3 weeks or so before so I have time to get some copies printed.
+As my storynotes are printed on-demand (I can't afford a long run either financially, or in terms of storage space!), if you want to guarantee picking up a particular copy at a show, you probably need to email me 3 weeks or so before so I have time to get some copies printed.

 I am considering bundling a "get a storynotes booklet free" offer into ticket prices, although I don't have a good sense, in fact, any sense, of whether that might be a viable thing to do.